Betulia liberata: Mozart's setting

-The work of Mozart is the best known, if only because the composer's output receives more examination.
-Composed in March to July 1771 when Mozart was 15 years old, K. 118 (74c) is a 140-minute azione sacra on a text by Metastasio tracing the story of Judith beheading Holofernes from the biblical Book of Judith.
+The setting of Mozart, K. 118 (74c), is the best known, if only because the composer's output receives more examination.
+Composed in March to July 1771 when Mozart was fifteen, it is a 140-minute azione sacra on a text by Metastasio tracing the story of Judith beheading Holofernes from the biblical Book of Judith.
 It was commissioned in March 1771 by Giuseppe Ximenes, Prince of Aragon, while Mozart and his father Leopold were on the way home to Salzburg from their first journey to Italy.
 It is the only oratorio Mozart ever wrote.
 Its two parts comprise sixteen arias, with solo or choral parts, scored for soloists, choir and orchestra.
-Not performed in Mozart's lifetime, La Betulia liberata is shaped stylistically to works by Leonardo Leo and Johann Adolph Hasse.
+Not performed in Mozart's lifetime, Betulia liberata is shaped stylistically to works by Leonardo Leo and Johann Adolph Hasse.

-Recent high-profile performances of Mozart's setting include one in the 2006 Salzburg Festival conducted by Christoph Poppen, as part of the M22 series, masterminded by Bernhard Fleischer to perform all Mozart's operas (and the only oratorio) in 2006 Salzburg Festival.
+Performances of Mozart's setting include one at the 2006 Salzburg Festival conducted by Christoph Poppen.
 The performance was recorded and subsequently released as DVD.
-(See Recordings section below.)
-In 2010 both the Mozart and the Jommelli settings were performed side by side at the Salzburg Whitsun and Ravenna festivals under the leadership of Riccardo Muti.
+(See (Poppen 2006) in "Recordings" below.)
+In 2010 both the Mozart and the Jommelli settings were performed side by side at the Salzburg Whitsun and Ravenna festivals conducted by Riccardo Muti.